AnthonyNicklin/newage-auctions/README.md

 ### Content

-All content written on and for this web application is completely fictional and not historic fact.
+Content written for lot items and auctions are completely fictional and not historic facts or were taken from various pages on https://www.wikipedia.org/.

 ### Images